Mixture of Mixups for Multi-label Classification of Rare Anuran Sounds: Results and Discussions

 This phenomenon is intriguing, given that the individual regularization methods, when applied alone, tend to decrease performance (with the exception of Manifold Mixup).
 We speculate that combining different mixing regularizations with a certain probability leads to a more diverse set of augmented training examples, capturing a broader range of data variations and enhancing the model's robustness.

+In addition, we experimented with weighted sampling by oversampling rare combinations of classes.
+However, this approach yielded worse results than the baseline and was therefore excluded from the study.

 In Figure~\ref{fig:polyperf}, we study the macro $F$-score score of examples with different polyphony levels ranging from 1 to 9 for Mix2, Mixup, and when no mixing is applied.
-We observe a similar trend where Mixup performs worse than when it is not applied, and Mix2 significantly boosts the performance.
+We observe a similar trend where Mixup performs worse than when it is not applied, and Mix2 noticeably improves the performance, a finding worthy of future investigation.
 Error bars are shown at each point, with the standard deviation being very small across runs.

 Table~\ref{Tab:subset} compares the performance of Mix2 with Mixup and no mixing the impact of removing the non-overlapping classes from the dataset (AnuraSet-36N) in the first part, as well as when also the segments with no class activated are removed (AnuraSet-36) in the second part.
 Similar to Table~\ref{Tab:res}, this result confirms that Mix2 effectively addresses the challenges associated with multi-label classification and class imbalance, rather than uncovering any hidden issues within the inherently ambiguous classification problem of AnuraSet (examples with no class and non-overlapping train/test classes).